notkrd/KD_AGuideToNonexistentBirds/README.md

 # KD_AGuideToNonexistentBirds

-A draft demo website can be found here: http://qfwfqandfriends.com/nonexistentBirds.html
+A website can be found here: http://ornithological.kavid.xyz

 TO READ: